nerves-project/nerves_system_br/README.md

 work.
 It just provides a configuration and a few helper scripts and patches to customize Buildroot for Erlang/OTP embedded projects.

-Currently, the BeagleBone Black is the only supported platform.
-This can be changed by adding new configurations to the `configs` directory and referencing them from the Makefile.
+Currently, most development is being done on the BeagleBone Black, but work is proceeding on embedded x86 platforms and the Raspberry Pi.
+Porting to other platforms is easy especially if they're already support by Buildroot.
+See the `configs` directory in the SDK for examples.

 ## First time build